masum184e/roadmap/advance/nodejs.md

 - Reading and writing files (`fs.readFile`, `fs.writeFile`)
 - Working with file streams for large files
 - Handling file uploads (e.g., `multer`)
+- File streaming and downloads

 ## 9. Working with Databases
 - Connecting to MongoDB using the native MongoDB driver or Mongoose
 - Performing CRUD operations
 - Handling database connections and errors
+- Structuring models and controllers
+- Querying the database in route handlers

 ## 10. Authentication and Authorization
 - Implementing token-based authentication with JWT